komposable/komponent/README.md

 gem "komponent"
 ```

-Run the following command to set up your project instantly.
+Run the following command to set up your project instantly:

 ```sh
 rails generate komponent:install
 ```

+This command will:

+* check that the dependencies (currently, webpacker) are installed
+* rename the `app/javascript` folder to `frontend` and modify webpacker config accordingly
+* create the `frontend/components` folder where you will put your component
+* create the `frontend/components/index.js` file that will list your components and `import` it in `frontend/packs/application.js`

 ## Usage